whamcloud/Online-Help/docs/Install_Guide/ig_ch_13_installing_updates.md

     of the other file system(s).
 Be sure to stop all file systems that share a server with your candidate file system.

-3. Perform the installation procedure herein: [Installing Intel® EE for Lustre\* software](#installing-intel-ee-for-lustre-software).
+3. Perform the installation procedure herein: [Installing Manager for Lustre\* software](#installing-intel-ee-for-lustre-software).
     The installation will detect that this is an update and install the appropriate files.
 Use that procedure to verify successful